ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

   ```
 11. Set `Time field` to `@timestamp.min` (if not already selected)
 12. Set `Continuous mode` on
+13. Set `Delay` under `Continuous mode` to `0s`
-13. Open `Advanced settings` and set the Frequency to `5s` (we are selecting an aggressive runtime schedule to demonstrate the capability)
+13. Open `Advanced settings` and set the Frequency to `1s` (we are selecting an aggressive runtime schedule to demonstrate the capability)
 14. Click `Next`
 15. Click `Create and start`

 > [!NOTE]
-> We choose a very aggressive `Frequency` (5s) for demonstration purposes.
-In practice, you would likely use a Frequency of >= 1m.
+> We are intentionally choosing very aggressive settings here strictly for demonstration purposes (e.g., to quickly trigger an alert).
+In practice, you would use more a more practical frequency, for example.

 ## Creating an alert